Responsible gambling projects

-The Digital Addiction problem is currently articulated in a way that makes the solution entirely belong to other disciplines, such as psychology, sociology and healthcare.
-We advocate that software engineering should take part of the problem by designing software which is addiction-aware and help addicts to handle their compulsive and impulsive use of the technology.
+The digital addiction problem is currently articulated in a way that makes the solution entirely belong to other disciplines, such as psychology, sociology and healthcare.
+We advocate that software engineering should take part of the problem by designing software which is addiction-aware and helps addicts to handle their compulsive and impulsive use of the technology.

 Foundations for Inter-Disciplinary Research on Digital Addiction